mvr/mvr.github.io/posts/lnl.md

 (and I'll do some comparisons at the end), but none are quite what I want.
 Please let me know if I've missed something.

+**Edit**: It's been pointed out to me that the type theory I've put together is almost exactly the [Enriched Effect Calculus](https://doi.org/10.1093/logcom/exs025), though I still haven't seen the semantics in ordinary vector spaces discussed anywhere. <!-- And see my [follow-up](/posts/lnl-ad.html)! -->

 <!--more-->